DeiC-HPC/cotainr/doc/user_guide/conda_env.rst

 .. admonition:: Iterate on the conda environment before building the container
   :class: tip

   If you are unsure about what needs to go into your `my_conda_env.yml` file for `conda` to correctly resolve your environment, you may want to iterate on the content of the `my_conda_env.yml` file by updating it and using :code:`conda env create --file my_conda_env.yml` to test that it resolves and installs correctly outside of the container.
 Only once it installs correctly, should you proceed to building the container with :code:`cotainr build`.
-That way to potentially save a lot of time by not having to rebuild the container multiple times while iterating on your conda environment.
+That way you can potentially save a lot of time by not having to rebuild the container multiple times while iterating on your conda environment.

 Pip packages
 ------------